Maritime Attorneys | Boating Accident Lawyer

 The Jones Act

-The Jones Act, also known as the Merchant Marine Act of 1920, is federal legislation that regulates maritime commerce, ensures vessels are seaworthy, and protects injured American workers if they were hurt at sea.
+The Jones Act, also known as the Merchant Marine Act of 1920, is federal legislation that protects injured maritime workers, who work onboard vessels and who are injured due to the negligence of their employer.

 Maintenance and Cure:

-The law requires a maritime employer to pay maintenance and cure to their injured worker until they reach their maximum medical improvement status.
+The law requires a maritime employer to promptly pay maintenance and cure to their injured worker until they reach maximum medical cure status.

 Were you injured on the job and have not received the proper maintenance and cure from your employer?
 Wilshire Law Firm can help you receive maximum compensation from your employer and get you the justice that you deserve.

-Seaworthiness refers to the safety of a particular vessel and its ability to pass the required tests and inspections without fail.
+Vessel owners are required to provide a seaworthy vessel for the safety of the crew.
+Seaworthiness refers to the safety of a particular vessel and its ability to operate safely and pass the required tests and inspections without fail.
 Not only does this refer to the vessel, but it also includes the safety of the environment and the proper equipment and protection given to seamen to adequately do their job.
+An unsafe protocol or procedure can mean an unseaworthy vessel.

-Many maritime negligence cases stem from vessels being unseaworthy.
-Unsafe working conditions or lack of protocols can result in failure for even the newest vessels.
+Many maritime accidents stem from vessels being unseaworthy.
+Defective equipment, unsafe working conditions or lack of protocols can result in failure of even the newest vessels.
+Vessel owners are strictly liable to the seaman for harm that occurs as a result of an unseaworthy vessel.

 Death on High Seas Act | DOHSA | Wrongful Death Offshore